JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 ```

-With the defined type, we must add new methods for the `symbol` and `rate` function.
+We must add new methods for the `symbol` and `rate` function with the defined type.

 ```jldoctest currency; output=false
 symbol(::Type{CzechCrown}) = "Kč"